 The associated company is included in the consolidated financial statement of the Group by applying the equity method - from the date on which the investor (the parent company) acquires significant influence and its consolidation under this method is ceased when the associated company is transformed into a subsidiary or when it is accepted that the significant influence is transferred from the investor to third parties.

-As at 31 March 2014 the Group has no investments in associated companies.
+As at 31 December 2014 the Group owns a stake in the associated company Medika AD, Bulgaria.

 2.3.
 Consolidation principles